 Figure 1.
-Coastwide ER Measures of the Recommended Plan
+Recommended Plan

 Lower Texas Coast Plan: The lower Texas coast component of the recommended plan includes 2.9 miles of beach nourishment at South Padre Island to be completed on a 10-year cycle for the authorized project life of 50 years (Figure 2).